ninjaconcept/butler/README.md

 The butler serves you assets, get it?

 The butler bundles together various gems and assets suitable for rapid development across NC apps.
+It also provides generators you can use to get up and running with your admin needs.

 Currently, the butler provides these gems: